 They offer free credit monitoring that allows you to detect identity theft right away.

-However, many people have seen that Credit Karma is not always accurate and may be 50 points more or less than your actual score used.
+This company is a nice way to keep track of your credit as it progresses; however, many people have seen that Credit Karma is not always accurate and may be 50 points more or less than your actual score used when applying for loans.

 Another option is to check your credit score using myFICO; plans vary from about $20/mo to $40/mo, but the scores are more accurate if you are looking to purchase a home or car.